Skip to content

 Declarative schemas & relations

 We start by defining the schema for our items in a really pythonic way.
-The schema should have three columns, the title column Name for the name of an item, e.g. "Jeans", a size column Size and of course a Price column numbers in Dollars.
+The schema should have three properties, the title property Name for the name of an item, e.g. "Jeans", a size property Size and of course a Price property numbers in Dollars.
 The size of of piece of clothing can be chosen from the options S, M and L. We can directly translate this schema into Python code:

 class Size(uno.OptionNS):